Estonian name: Surnames

 Alexander I of Russia abolished the serfdom in Estonia and Estonian peasants started systematically getting the surnames, for the purpose of census.
 Only about 5% of the population of about 700,000 of Estonians had surnames.
 When a person moved to another place, his farmstead-related reference usually changed.
 It is argued that pastor J.F. von Roth of Kanepi Parish started giving surnames to peasants in 1809.
 During the reform of 1826-1835 all Estonians were assigned the hereditary family name, written after the given name.
 Often a byname was re-used as a surname.
 Commonly a German surname was used, with little influence of Danish, Swedish, or Russian.
 Russian surnames were taken by peasants who hoped to get land.
 Peasants who moved to a town tended to get German surnames, which sounded more respectable.
-For example, if a Jaan Rätsep entered the Tartu University, he graduated it as Johannes Schneider.
+For example, if a Jaan Rätsep entered Tartu University, he graduated it as Johannes Schneider.

 After Estonia gained independence due to the collapse of the Russian Empire, the government carried out the campaign of Estonianization of surnames.
 For example, Estonian writer Friedebert Mihkelson changed his name to Friedebert Tuglas.
 Until mid-1930s the Estonianization was voluntary and recommended, with the assistance of the Mother Tongue Society by Tartu University.
 During the dictatorship of Konstantin Päts ("Era of Silence"), since mid-1930s, it was politicized and enforced.
 In 1934 the Estonian Names Association and the Central Bureau of Estonianization of Names were established, both funded by the Government Information and Propaganda Service, replaced by the State Propaganda Service.
 Estonian linguists issued instructions for Estonianization and published a recommended list of surnames.
 Since it was the period of the growth of prosperity, despite the name of the era given by the opposition, the government had popular support, including its efforts in fostering the national feelings of Estonians, and the campaign was successful.

 During 1935–1940 the Estonian Ministry of Interior maintained the Family Name Protection Register.
 The protected surnames could be given only to the relatives of the surname owner with his consent.
 This was no longer possible with the Soviet occupation of Estonia.
 As of 1940, there were 407 protected surnames in the Register.

 Transliteration

-The Onomastic Treasure of the CIA mentions several issues with transliteration in cases when Estonian names were taken from Russian and from the times when diacritics were used rarely in English print.
+The Onomastic Treasure of the CIA mentions several issues with transliteration in cases when Estonian names were back translated from Russian and from the times when diacritics were used rarely in English print.
 In Russian, the Estonian double consonants could be rendered both as double and a single, i.e., Jansson could be written in Russian both as Янссон and Янсон, resulting in English Jansson/Janson or Yansson/Yanson.
 Estonian 'TS' could be rendered in Russian both as 'ТС' or 'Ц', which could create a confusion if 'Ц' transliterates as 'TZ' as in German or Yiddish Katz.
-Estonian letters with diacritics may be confusingly transliterated as German digraphs, e.g., Teeäär, written as Teeaeaer.
-If diacritics are not available, it is recommended to simply omit them: 'Teeaar'.
+If diacritics are not available, umlaut are sometimes replaced with digraphs per usage in German, e.g., Teeäär, written as Teeaeaer.
+However, the official recommendation is to simply omit them diacritics if they are not available, following Swedish and Finnish usage: 'Teeaar'.